Do you wonder if Echeveria care is as easy as it looks?

 Dramatic changes in lighting can stress plants out.
 If you are moving your plants outside in the spring, do it gradually.

-Put them out for only a couple hours in the morning sun.
+Put them out for only a couple of hours in the morning sun.
 Slowly giving more time outdoors during the day, until they are in full sun.

-Intense afternoon sun can, in some regions be too strong and the leaves will sunburn.
+Intense afternoon sun can, in some regions, be too strong, and the leaves will sunburn.

 During the winter, when your plants are inside, put them near the brightest window in your house.